The Real Thing

 Pricing and what's included

-The founding price for Transmission #001 is $19 — available for the first 5,000 messages only.
-After the founding batch sells out, the standard price is $29.
+The founders price is $19 — available for everyone until June 1, 2026.
+After that, the standard price is $29.

-Digital — $19 (founding) / $29 (standard): Real radio transmission, digital Transmission Certificate (PDF), live Signal Tracker page, message up to 500 characters, choice of destination star.
+Digital — $19 (founders) / $29 (standard): Real radio transmission, digital Transmission Certificate (PDF), live Signal Tracker page, message up to 100 words, choice of destination star.

 Printed — $49: Everything in Digital, plus a premium printed certificate shipped to any address worldwide.